Case Study · JumpOnion

 4

 Early on, a world champion's textbook triple was flagged as an under-rotation risk.
-I raised the confidence threshold and suppressed the call; today that class of call is categorically routed to a human instead.
-The product's value is restraint — when the system isn't sure, it stays quiet.
+That one wrong call defined the product: I chose restraint over sensitivity, and that class of call now goes to a human instead of to the screen.

 5